 COMA changes that, aspiring to become the global resource for comet imagery, photometry, and molecular production data to help drive science on small solar system objects.
 Built in conjunction with NASA and the University of Hawaii’s Institute for Astronomy.

-Bigger plans in 2026 include replacing our batch ingestion with moving to a more flexible streaming ingest system (using Watermill), particularly as we look to take on the massive volumes of data coming from large time-domain sky surveys like the Vera C Rubin observatory (aka LSST).
+Plans in 2026 include swapping out our batch ingestion for a more flexible streaming ingest system (using Watermill), particularly as we take on the volumes coming from large time-domain sky surveys like the Vera C Rubin observatory (aka LSST).

 I’m really enjoying working on this with all its technical and scientific challenges.
 Learning heaps both code- and astronomy-wise.
-Very keen to do more work like this and even moar ambitious projects.
-So, if you found this via search and have interesting Astro/physics problems and projects, are interested in chatting with me about your astro/physics PhD program (I’m actively looking), or happen to be NASA, ESA, JPL, RocketLabs, VG or some other place doing cool space work and throwing objects into space, mail me.
+Very keen to do more work like this and even moar ambitious projects (or mission work!).
+So, if you found this via search and have interesting Astro/physics problems and projects, are interested in chatting with me about your astro/physics PhD program (I’m actively looking), or happen to be NASA, ESA, JPL, RocketLabs, PlanetLabs or some other place doing cool space work and throwing objects into space, mail me.
 We should definitely talk.